Spotlight on Reporting Your Earnings to Social Security -- 2024 Edition

 You need to report the following:

-small blue and black arrow monthly gross wages (that is the amount before taxes or other deductions are subtracted);
+small blue and black arrow Changes in your monthly gross wages (that is the amount before taxes or other deductions are subtracted);

-small blue and black arrow if you start or stop a second or third job;
+small blue and black arrow If you start or stop a second or third job; and

-small blue and black arrow work expenses related to your disability; and
+small blue and black arrow Work expenses related to your medical condition

 What earnings information does Social Security need to see?